Quickstart

 }

-Once you have constructed a policy, upload it using the Policy (opens in a new tab) page.
+Once you have constructed a policy, upload it using the Rules Editor (opens in a new tab) page.
 That's it!
 In practice, your policy will have some more bells and whistles; we'll add those in due time, but this is enough to get things rolling.

 Optional reading: